heba-razzak/heba-razzak.github.io/_posts/2025-01-09-wildfires.markdown

 ### **What is AQI?**

-The Air Quality Index (AQI) is a standardized scale that helps translate pollution levels into something easy to understand
+The Air Quality Index (AQI) is a standardized scale that helps translate pollution levels into something easy to understand.

+While official AQI uses 24-hour averages, this map shows recent 30-minute readings to help you stay informed about rapid changes in air quality.

 <div class="aqi-table" style="margin: 20px 0;">
     <img